Team-Dungeon-Keepers/Dungeon-Site/README.md

 Here, you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.

 ## Contributors
-Here list the people who have contributed to this project. (ignore this section, if its a solo project)
+Here list the people who have contributed to this project.
+@Michael-Kochis
+Michael Kochis

+@tbridey
+Taelor McBride

+@unclebanks
+Tyler Banks

+@dylanxu1213
+Xianwiang Xu

 ## License
 This project uses the MIT standard license.